cbroomhead/webscraping_wine_project/README.md

 ## Project Questions

 Basic / Assess
-Top 5 regions producing high rated wines?
+Top high rated wines?
 Which varietals tend to get the highest ratings?
 Conversly, which varietals have low ratings?
 Which appelation tend to get he highest ratings?
 Conversly, which appellation have low ratings?
 Where are the most expensive wines from?
 Conversely the cheapest wines?

 Realtionships / Analyze
-Do higher rating counts mean higher avergae rating?
+Do higher rating counts mean higher average rating?
 Does price correlate with high ratings?
 Does price correlate with regions or appelation?
+Does year correlate with high ratings?
+Does year correlate with regions or appelation?

 Feature Engineering?
 red, white, or sparkling